-Creating a classroom community where students feel loved and safe is crucial for student success in any classroom.
+Creating a classroom community where students feel loved and safe is crucial for student success in any learning environment.
 For many students, your classroom is their first time in school, away from their families.
 It can be a hard transition filled with many big emotions for both the child and family.
 Family necklaces are a way for students to have their families close to their hearts all day long while they are at school!
 Students can wear them anytime they miss their family, feel sad or lonely, or have anxiety.
 Plus they double as a name tag when you have a guest or substitute in the classroom.
-Now let me tell you how I make them and get the photos for them!
+I am so excited to share with you how I make them and get the photos for them!

-This post contains affiliate links which means if you use my links I may earn a tiny commission at no cost to you.
+This post contains affiliate links.
+This means if you use my links I may earn a tiny commission at no cost to you.

 I have made family necklaces for every class I have ever had!
-I started making family necklaces my first year I started teaching and I have made them every year after.
+I started making family necklaces during the first year that I was teaching, and I have made them every year after.

-In my classroom was a weird, tiny wall and it was the perfect place.
+I had a weird, tiny wall in my classroom, and it was the perfect place.
 I stapled the fabric to the wall and put a double border around it.
 Then I made the sign at the top with extra bulletin board pieces, a piece of white cardstock, and letter stickers.

 Pocket Time!
 I laminated the library pockets and cut the slit open using an expo knife.
-Last I attached them to the bulletin board with a staple at the top and bottom of each pocket.
-One each one I put a student name sticker at the bottom of each pocket.
+Lastly, I attached them to the bulletin board with a staple at the top and bottom of each pocket.
+I put a student name sticker at the bottom of each pocket.
 These are super easy to make on Avery address labels.
 Check out all the ways I use name stickers in my classroom HERE.
-Oh I almost forgot, if a pocket tears down the side, just use clear tape to reinforce it.
+Here’s a trick to share too: if a pocket tears down the side, just use clear tape to reinforce it.

 Color Code all the things!
-In my classroom, most new students can not recognize their name in print yet so I color code everything I can.
-This way they can begin to find their name independently.
-For example, Austin would look for the yellow pocket with the letter A. Their cubby name tags, question of the day stars, writing journal, fine motor journal, job chart clothespin, name mat, and anything else I can make their color I do!
+In my classroom, most new students can not recognize their names in print yet, so I color code everything I can.
+This way, they can begin to find their name independently.
+For example, Austin would look for the yellow pocket with the letter A. I try to make nearly everything color-coded so the kids can more easily identify what is theirs: cubby name tags, question of the day stars, writing journal, fine motor journal, job chart clothespin, name mat, and anything else I can think of!

 If you want Family themed activities to build a caring classroom community, check out my All About my Family Unit!
-All About my Family is loaded with fun, family themed activities to help your students get to know each other and their families.
+All About my Family is loaded with fun, family-themed activities to help your students get to know each other and their families.
 Discuss and create a family anchor chart about where families can live, who can be in a family, and what families like to do together.
-Make family graphs, class books, mini book, collages, and family portraits.
+Make family graphs, class books, mini-books, collages, and family portraits.
 These exciting activities will help you build a caring classroom community of learners who will support each other all year long!

 Each activity has a page of teacher tips to help you create the activity easily and ensure it will go smoothly.
 You can use these activities as arrival activities, center activities, small group instruction, and share during circle.
 These activities are designed for preschool, pre-k, or kindergarten.
 Grab the All About my Family Unit HERE!